 Thank you,

 Student Services

-Comp letely fill out this form.
+Comple etely fill out this form.

 I hereby authorize USCI to release

-☐ Financial ☐ Grades ☐ All ☐ Ot ther (be specific):
+🗖 Financial 🗖 Grades 🗖 All 🗖 Oth ner (be specific):

 information to:

-(Print first and las t name of individual or name of company)
+(Print first and la st name of individual of r name of company)

 Address:

 (Street) (City) (State) (Zip)

-Expiration Date (MM/DD/YYYY) of my release 2:
+Expiration Date (MM/DD/YYYY) of my release:

-I understand I may revoke this release at any ti stuserv@uscareerinstitute.edu. · · -
+I understand I may revoke this release at any tin stuserv@uscareerinstitute.edu. ne in writing to the Student Services Department t at

-Stu udent Information
+Stu dent Information

 Student ID:

 Student Name:

 (First) (Last)

 Address:

 (Street) (City) (State) (Zip)

 Today's Date:

 Student Signature:

-If student is a minor, parent or guardian signature is a ulso required.
+If student is a minor, parent or guardian signature is al. so required.

 Parent/Guardian Signature:

+© 2015-2025 U.S. Career Institute